Availability of the 2023 Strategic Monitoring Plans

-The department announces the availability of the 2019 Strategic Monitoring Plans.
+The department announces the availability of the 2023 Strategic Monitoring Plans.
 These plans represent the water quality and biological monitoring being done by the department in preparation for basin assessments as part of the watershed management approach.

-These plans are initially constructed in the fall prior to the year of sampling, relying on data extracted from the Watershed Information Network (WIN), Florida STORET, the USGS database, external biological data provided to the department, biological data from the State Biological Database (SBIO), and input from DEP district staff.
+These plans are initially constructed in the fall prior to the year of sampling, relying on data extracted from the Watershed Information Network (WIN), Florida STORET, the USGS database, external biological data provided to the department, biological data from the State Biological Database (SBIO) and input from DEP district staff.
 This information is assembled and specific parameters are targeted for sample collection in the waterbodies identified in the plans below.
 Implementation of the numeric nutrient criteria requires two to three years of data to assess a waterbody rather than a single year of data under previous rules.
-As a result of this data sufficiency requirement, in most years, each Regional Operation Center will be monitoring in multiple basins.
+As a result of this data sufficiency requirement, in most years, each regional operation center will be monitoring in multiple basins.

 Strategic Monitoring Plans (SMPs)

-2019 Monitoring Plans
+2023 Monitoring Plans

-(Note: The Strategic Monitoring Plans were posted on January 14, 2019.)
+The Strategic Monitoring Plans were posted on Dec.
+21, 2022.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.